 Often, when I talk to people on the topic of curries, the most common concern I get confronted with is the amount of time, and not to mention the effort that comes with it.
 I for one, beg to differ.
 For me, curry is nothing but a smooth blend of flavours brought together to highlight a star ingredient.
 True, you can spend hours toasting, pounding, and grinding spices to form the smoothest of pastes; you can spend days marinating and chopping to achieve the most delicate blend possible, and you can also lose yourself in a cloud of spices and herbs that would fill your kitchen and your home with an aroma almost so ambrosial, you would think you woke up in a foreign land.
 But then again, you could do what I do on days when all I have at my disposal are a few measly minutes at the brink of lunch-time with a rumbling tummy to cater to.

 As I see it, curries are not something one should be afraid of.
 Neither are they something to look at with such cynicism or vengeance.
 A simple chicken curry can be easily tamed to suit one’s tastes and preferences.
-I like mine to be quick and robust with flavour, and I don’t stop till I find my way with it.
+I like mine to be quick and robust in flavour, and I don’t stop till I find my way with it.

 DAHIWALI CHICKEN CURRY (CHICKEN SIMMERED IN A CREAMY YOGURT GRAVY)